mhagger/git-test/README.md

 ## Caveats and disclaimers

-I've used this script for a while, but it surely still has bugs and rough edges. **Use `git test` at your own risk!**
+`git test` has pretty good automated tests, but it undoubtedly still has bugs and rough edges.
+Use it at your own risk.

-For example, `git test` currently checks out commits willy-nilly, often leaving your repository in a "detached HEAD" state.
-This is not harmful per se, but it can be confusing, and if you are not careful it could potentially result in loss of work that is not on a branch.
+Please note that when you tell `git test run` to test specified commits, it checks those commits out in your working directory.
+If the tests fail, it leaves the failing commit checked out *in a detached HEAD state*.
+This is intentional, so that you can examine the cause of the failure.
+But it means that if you had changes on your original HEAD that weren't part of any branch, they will now be unreachable.

-To reduce the risk, **it is recommended that you run `git test` in a separate worktree**, which is more convenient anyway (see above for instructions).
+If you don't know what a detached HEAD state is, please read up on it.
+Additionally, **it is recommended that you run `git test` in a separate worktree**, which is more convenient anyway (see above for instructions).
 Note that the `git worktree` command was added in Git release 2.5, so make sure you are using that version of Git or (preferably) newer.

+The above considerations don't apply to running `git test` against HEAD or your current working tree.
+In other words,

+    git test run

+and

+    git test run HEAD

+don't change the commit that is checked out, and they won't change your working copy to a detached HEAD state.